integraleq/spsyndicate/README.md

 ============================
 Jason is a MTV web framework that accomplishes most of its tasks using JavaScript Object Notation ([JSON](http://www.json.org/)).
-Building templates, routing uri paths to views, configuration management, etc. is all done defining/using JavaScript object literals.
+Building templates, routing uri paths to views, configuration management, etc. is all done by defining/using JavaScript object literals.